 - Neonatal transition nurses to assist following birth to ensure immediate skin-to-skin contact between mothers and newborns and encourage breastfeeding

 - Daily, individual visits from board certified pediatricians who examine your baby in your room

 - Rental program for hospital-grade breast pump equipment

 At IU Health Bloomington Hospital Women’s Health, we believe each birth is as special and unique as the new life it brings.
 A childbirth class allows you to learn more about what to expect during birth and how you can best prepare for the birth you want for your baby.

 Highly-qualified and specially-trained obstetrical nurses from IU Health Bloomington Hospital lead our childbirth classes.
 You learn about the normal progression of labor, what to anticipate during your birth experience and how to use breathing and relaxation skills during labor.
 In addition, your partner learns how to give you the support you need.
+We also offer classes specific to breastfeeding for moms-to-be.
 Registration is required.
 Please use our online Events and Classes section to register.

 IU Health Bloomington Hospital Women’s Health is designed with the comfort of mom, baby and family in mind.
 From our brightly decorated labor and delivery rooms to the loungers nearby for your partner, we are here to make your birthing experience relaxing and enjoyable.